Estimating Individual Responses when Tomorrow Matters: Extensions

-A second extension is to introduce beliefs over longer horizons.
+A key assumption in our framework is that, while beliefs about next period's state variables change in the data and counterfactual, the belief updating rule $\rho_i$ is time-invariant in sample and invariant to the counterfactual change.
+This assumption can be relaxed by introducing beliefs over multiple horizons.

 If one had access to data on the sequence of beliefs about $x_{i,t+1},x_{i,t+2},...$ into the far future, accounting for those as determinants of the decision, and shifting them in the counterfactual, would provide valid predictions without the need for an invariance assumption about some $\rho_i$ process.
-To go one step in this direction, one can elicit beliefs over multiple horizons $x_{i,t+1},x_{i,t+2},...,x_{i,t+S}$ (\citealp{KosarVdK}), and account for variation in those beliefs in estimation and counterfactuals.
-We outline this second extension in Appendix \ref{App_ext2}.
+To go one step in this direction, one can elicit beliefs over multiple horizons $x_{i,t+1},x_{i,t+2},...,x_{i,t+S}$ (as in \citealp{kocsar2025workers}), and account for variation in those beliefs in estimation and counterfactuals.

-Moreover, extending the framework to allow beliefs to be endogenous, in the sense that past actions may shape future beliefs, will be an important task for future work.

-Lastly, we have shown how to use data on subjective expectations to estimate individual beliefs.
-While such data are increasingly available, belief estimates could be obtained in other ways.
-As an example, in ongoing work we apply the method to weather and corn yields data between 1950 and 2005.
-In this case we do not have data on farmers' beliefs, and, to estimate the beliefs, we assume that farmers have rational expectations and that the weather follows a hidden Markov stochastic process.
-We find that beliefs affect agricultural output, and that dynamic responses to a change in the weather process, which may reflect adaptation, tend to undo part of the contemporaneous effect in this case.
+To describe such an approach, let us replace Assumption \ref{ass_beliefs0} by the following, for some $S\geq 1$: and denote the corresponding conditional density as $\pi_{it}(x_{i,t+S},...,x_{i,t+1})$.
+In this case, (\ref{eq_Bellman}) becomes { }where $\pi_{t}^{(1)}$ denotes the marginal of $\pi_{t}$ corresponding to period-$t+1$ outcomes.
+This implies that equation (\ref{eq_a}) is satisfied for the $\pi_{it}$ corresponding to (\ref{ass_2_prime}).
+Hence our approach is unchanged, except for the use of a multivariate subjective belief density.